by Marco Corvaglia

 They were also able to collect data from one single seer (Marija) on December 12, 1998 (duration: 185 seconds.
 See Resch, Gagliardi, I veggenti di Medjugorje.
 Ricerca psicofisiologica, pp. 45-47-75-96).

 One could find mention of some tests of Ivan and Marija, performed on June 25, 2005, by Dr. Philippe Loron.
 However, no report has ever been published on these recordings.
-The only documentation available about these tests consists in some statements released by Dr. Loron (link in Italian) to a Croatian newspaper (Slobodna Dalmacija, June 27, 2005).
-These statements contain no information on the member of the investigating team.
-They also do not provide an accurate description of which tests were performed.
+We have no information on the member of the investigating team.
+There is no accurate description of which tests were performed.
 And no results were reported in quantitative (and, therefore, precise and verifiable) form.

-Dr. Loron (I invite the curious readers to examine his declarations, reported in the webpage One-Sided Scientists) can be considered an associate of Joyeux.
-He himself stated, in a November 11, 1990 letter addressed to the Greek Orthodox patriarch of Damascus, Ignatius IV Hazim:
+Dr. Loron (I invite the curious readers to examine his baffling declarations, reported in the webpage One-Sided Doctors [Part 1]) can be considered an associate of Joyeux.

 On October 7, 1984, Joyeux’s team ran a “test” consisting in putting a paper card before Ivanka’s and Marija’s eyes, during an apparition (see the picture).